There are two areas that have to heal after a vasectomy reversal procedure.

 - This allows for the inner and out layers of the repair to heal without the undue stress of the testicles and hence the vas deferens moving up and down and potentially delaying the healing process.

-So though the two primary areas that need to heal before strenuous physical activity or sexual activity are different in character, the magic number of time is around three weeks-four weeks.
+So although the two primary areas that need to heal before strenuous physical activity or sexual activity are different in character, the magic number of time is around three weeks-four weeks.

 Anecdotally, I have had a patient present to my office the day after a reversal stating that he was having bleeding at the incision site.
 He confessed that he had had sex the night of the procedure.
 I reassured him the bleeding was from the skin edge and nothing to be concerned about.